LukaJankovic/Thinkpad-X1-20FQ-Hackintosh/README.md

 ## What doesn't

-* Reboot
+* Reboot (Get's stuck on ACPI for 20 min before booting)
 * Sleep on lid
 * Keyboard doesn't work if sleeping for a long time
 * Random if Bluetooth, touch works.
+(Maybe more consistent if some USB devices are disabled in BIOS)

 ## Other notes

 * Fan runs on constant high speed after sleep
 * Battery life isn't great

+## Updates

+### 7 Aug 2018

+* HDMI/DP Audio seems to work fine with the same setup after updating to Mojave Beta 6
+* Because there's no port limit removal patch for Mojave I've disabled some USB devices in BIOS (i.e. WWAN) for more consistend USB avaliability